The Rise of AfricaNLP: A Survey of Contributions, Contributors, Community Impact, and Bibliometric Analysis: Abstract

 \section{Abstract}

 Natural Language Processing (NLP) is undergoing constant transformation, as Large Language Models (LLMs) are driving daily breakthroughs in research and practice.
 In this regard, tracking the progress of NLP research and automatically analyzing the contributions of research papers provides key insights into the nature of the field and the researchers.
-This study explores the progress of African NLP (\textbf{AfricaNLP}) by asking (and answering) basic research questions such as: \textbf{i}) How has the nature of NLP evolved over the last two decades?, \textbf{ii}) What are the contributions of AfricaNLP papers?, and \textbf{iii}) Which individuals and organizations (authors, affiliated institutions, and funding bodies) have been involved in the development of AfricaNLP?
-We quantitatively examine the contributions of AfricaNLP research using 1.9K NLP paper abstracts, 4.9K author contributors, and 7.8K human-annotated contribution sentences (\texttt{AfricaNLPContributions}) along with benchmark results.
-Our dataset and continuously existing NLP progress tracking website\footnote{\url{https://africanlpprogress.github.io/}.
-The website might still be under improvement.} provides a powerful lens for tracing AfricaNLP research trends and hold potential for generating data-driven literature surveys.
+This study explores the progress of African NLP (\textbf{AfricaNLP}) by asking (and answering) research questions about the progress of AfricaNLP (publications, NLP topics, and NLP tasks), contributions (data, method, and task), and contributors (authors, affiliated institutions, and funding bodies).
+We quantitatively examine two decades (2005–2025) of contributions to AfricaNLP research, using a dataset of 2.2K NLP papers, 4.9K contributing authors, and 7.8K human-annotated contribution sentences (\texttt{AfricaNLPContributions}), along with benchmark results.
+Our dataset and AfricaNLP research explorer tool will provide a powerful lens for tracing AfricaNLP research trends and hold potential for generating data-driven research approaches.
+The resource can be found in GitHub\footnote{\url{https://github.com/africanlpprogress/AfricaNLP}}.